sam-fogarty/simulation-tutorial_DUNE-ND-LAr/edep-sim_scripts/README.txt

 We need to run edep-sim.
 In a terminal, you'd run something like:

-'edep-sim -u -e 10 -g Module0.gdml -o test.root singlemuon.mac'
+edep-sim -u -e 10 -g Module0.gdml -o test.root singlemuon.mac

 '-e 10' generates 10 muons, change that to how many events you want to generate. '-g Module0.gdml' loads in the geometry for the detector we want to use.
 '-o test.root' specifies the name of the output file, should be a .root file.
 At the end the macro is specified.